Huegoxaga/notes/music/theory.md

   - For notes with the same pitch, the rhythm of the two will be added up and treated as one note.
   - For notes with the different pitches, there will make continuous sound.
 - A number like 3, 5 , 7 underneath a group of notes will generally add an extra note in the original rhythmic gap.
+- A swing rhythm used in Jazz music changes a duple into triple then omits the middle beat
+  - A non-swing rhythm is called a straight rhythm
+- Bossa Nova Rhythm are straight rhythm that groups up-beat and down-beat into an alternative of 3 and 4 beats, or 2 and 3 beats
+  - It is often used in Latin music
 - A rest defines the length of silence.
 - See the charts for all notes and rests
   - ![Notes and Rests](img/notes.jpg)
+- A crushed note is playing a note and immediately follow it up with another note by cutting it very short, without letting it play for a normal duration

 ## Amplitude